MajWill/AI_Project1/README.md

 # Project 1: Search

 This is my implementation of a program that trains an AI agent to play the classic arcade game of Pac-Man.
-All the code in in the [search](/search) folder.
+All the code is in the [search](/search) folder.

 ### Description